TheStaticTurtle/website_blog/content/posts/20250825_UltranetAdventuresPart2/index.md

 As you might have guessed, there's also a go-to IC for this application, the INA137.
 But same as before, this chip is far too expensive 💸 (less so but still).
 Instead I choose to use the OPA1677.

 But first, we need to talk about what the hell phantom power is 👻.
 Phantom power is the standard way of powering devices through the same XLR cable that carries the audio signal.
 Instead of running a separate power line, 48V is applied equally to pins 2 and 3 of a balanced input relative to pin 1.
 Because the voltage is identical on both pins, it doesn't disturb the differential audio signal.
 Fortunately, there are plenty of places online to get the technical specifications (IEC 61938:2018 being the official document).
 Basically the max current is 10 mA, and you only need to connect two 6.81k resistors between each signal pin and the power source.
 On the schematic, this is the job of R22 and R24.
-If you would like to learn more about phantom, I can recommend you read this page: https://sound-au.com/articles/p-48.htm
+If you would like to learn more about phantom, I can recommend this page: https://sound-au.com/articles/p-48.htm

 Note that the specification says 6.81k, but I instead used 6.8k.
 This is because, apparently, at the time, getting 6.8k resistors with a low tolerance was complicated 🤷.
 By choosing 6.81k, the specifications ensured the proper tolerance.
 However, these days it isn't really a problem anymore.